Topical steroid withdrawl

 Topical Steroid Withdrawal (TSW), is a challenging and often debilitating condition that affects many people who have relied on corticosteroids to treat eczema, seborrheic dermatitis, psoriasis, or other skin conditions.

-It is often associated with long term use or overuse of the steroids.
-When the steroid is finally stopped it can lead to a rebound effect, resulting in widespread inflammation, skin burning, redness, pain, and blistering causing significant discomfort and greatly impacts an individual’s quality of life.
+It is often associated with long-term use or overuse of steroids.
+When the steroid is finally stopped it can lead to a rebound effect, resulting in widespread inflammation, skin burning, redness, pain, and blistering causing significant discomfort and greatly impacting an individual’s quality of life.

 Chinese medicine has been used to treat skin conditions for thousands of years.
-According to Chinese medicine, the long term use of steroids can supress heat in the body, eventually causing it to flare up.
+According to Chinese medicine, the long-term use of steroids can suppress heat in the body, eventually causing it to flare up.
 Acupuncture and herbal medicine help to remove this heat and reset the body bringing it back to a state of balance.
 In my 18 years of experience, I have treatmed many patient with TSW through herbal medicine and acupuncture.
-First we target the underlying imbalance causing the condition.
-Then, I customize a treatment of herbal medicine and acupuncture to correct the root and bring about long term healing.
+First, we target the underlying imbalance causing the condition.
+Then, I customize a treatment of herbal medicine and acupuncture to correct the root and bring about long-term healing.

 What is Topical Steroid Withdrawal (TSW)?